Australia Travel Planning - Part 1: Deciding What to See and Do

 at Mapping Memories have also written a post about resources.Creating a Wishlist

 Using the resources above and having been there twice previously, I narrowed down the cities in Australia I wanted to visit.
-Since I have not been to Western Australia, Perth, or Melbourne, I will concentrate on those areas in the first part of the trip.
+Since I had not been to Western Australia, Perth, or Melbourne, I concentrated on those areas in the first part of the trip.

 Sydney is a required stop as I have cousins there.
-The remainder of my trip will focus on different regions in Queensland where I have friends: Cairns, Mackay/Airlie Beach, and Brisbane / Gold Coast.
+The remainder of my trip focused on different regions in Queensland where I have friends: Cairns, Mackay/Airlie Beach, and Brisbane / Gold Coast.

 If you have never been to Australia or only have a few weeks, I would concentrate on the coastal cities of Melbourne, Sydney, Brisbane and Cairns.